-Some CRM systems, like SalesForce, also provide so-called “smart” BCC functionality.
+Some software, like SalesForce, also provide so-called “smart” BCC functionality.
 Thanks to this feature, users can copy their emails (sent from external email applications) right to a contact or lead record in Salesforce.
 Simply enter your Salesforce email address in the BCC field and the email copy will appear inside the application so you can then link it to a certain deal record.
 Pipedrive provides similar functionality.

-Many existing CRM systems provide built-in scheduling tools that allow users to set reminders for recurring activities and upcoming events, such as calls, follow-ups, and meetings.
+Many existing solutions provide built-in scheduling tools that allow users to set reminders for recurring activities and upcoming events, such as calls, follow-ups, and meetings.
 This way you can make sure that you don’t miss anything important.
 Pipedrive, for example, allows you to plan your own activities and assign activities to others.
 The application provides a special dashboard where you can overview the to-do list for your entire sales department.

 Insightly uses a different approach to displaying planned events and activities, using a calendar-like board that gives you valuable insights into your sales department’s to-do’s and processes.
 You can even sync the Insightly calendar with Google Calendar so all your planned activities can smoothly mirrored on another platform without your having to lift a finger.
 There are a number of APIs that allow you to integrate your app with calendar functionality, including the most popular ones like Google’s Calendar REST API, the Eventful API, and Microsoft’s Outlook Calendar API.